-- 1. If the record shows that the judge either failed altogether to ask the required questions, or that the answers elicited failed to show voluntariness, understanding of the charge and consequences, and factual basis, the appellate court can remand for trial or new plea.
+1. If the record shows that the judge either failed altogether to ask the required questions, or that the answers elicited failed to show voluntariness, understanding of the charge and consequences, and factual basis, the appellate court can remand for trial or new plea.
 See State v.
 Rhein, 117 N.J.
 Super.
 112, 121 (App.
 Div.
+1971).

-1971). - 2.
-"The standard of review of a trial court's denial of a motion to vacate a plea for lack of an adequate factual basis is de novo."
-State v.
-Tate, 220 $\underline{\text{N.J.}}$ .
-393 403-04 (2015).
-An appellate court is in the same position as a trial court when it assesses whether the factual admissions were adequate to show the essential elements of the crime.
-If they were not, then the plea must be vacated.
-Ibid. - 3.
-As in any case, the court could refuse to remand if it finds that the failure to comply with any of the requirements of R. 3:9-2 is harmless. - 4.
-The appellate court considers a claim that the judge erroneously accepted a guilty plea to be "tantamount" to a request to withdraw a plea after sentencing.
+2. Here, as in any case, the court could refuse to remand if it finds that the failure to comply with any of the requirements of R. 3:9-2 is harmless.

+3. The appellate court considers a claim that the judge erroneously accepted a guilty plea to be "tantamount" to a request to withdraw a plea after sentencing.
 It then uses the standards set out in section V below to decide whether a reversal is in order (i.e, whether there was a "manifest injustice").